Punicious Punography

 I started to look out the window to see what the weather was up to, but decided to give it a rain check.

-Pheasants, turkeys, geese, partridges, chickens & ducks!
-Not only a poultry list, but also fowl language.
+Pheasants, turkeys, geese, partridges, chickens and ducks; a decidedly poultry list composed entirely of fowl language.

 I’m absolutely and utterly infatuated and totally LOVE hyperbole!